Meet the Choir of Saint James

-Susie is a founder member and Artistic Director of The Clarion Singers (www.clarionsingers.com), a Los Angeles-based chamber choir which recently completed its third UK tour and second residency at Canterbury Cathedral.
+Susie is a founder member and Artistic Director of The Clarion Singers (www.clarionsingers.com), a Los Angeles-based chamber choir which has completed three UK tours, including two residencies at Canterbury Cathedral.

-When she is not doing all of the above, Susie is part of the Production team for the Los Angeles Master Chorale.
+Susie is currently the Senior Production Manager for the Los Angeles Master Chorale.

 From her earliest years, Kara Morgan has been singing and entertaining.
 She received her Bachelor of Music degree in vocal performance from Wheaton College in Wheaton, Illinois.
 Kara subsequently spent two years in France studying voice at the Conservatoire de Nancy where she was awarded the Médaille d'Or in 2004.
 In 2005 Kara was selected to join the Maryland Opera Studio where she performed the roles of Sophie in Massenet's Werther, Anne Sexton in Conrad Susa's Transformations and Rose in the World Premiere of John Musto's Later the Same Evening.
 Her love of both early music and new music has lead her to collaborate with such companies as Washington D.C.'s Opera Lafayette, the Great Noise Ensemble, Chantry, the Aspen Music Festival, the Alliance for New Music-Theater, Ensemble Vocatrix and the Clarion Singers.
 Beyond the concert hall, Kara is also an actor and comedic performer.
 In 2012 Kara moved to Los Angeles to perform musical comedy within the heart of the entertainment industry.
 She currently hosts the Kara Morgan Show and studies comedy improv at the Groundlings Theater and School.